theBeginner86/helm-test/README.md

-This is a sample repo to test Helm Repos
+This is a sample repo to test MY Helm Repos